Skip to content

 • Auto-infrastructure — SQS FIFO queue, Lambda, event source mapping, and IAM permissions are all created on deploy from this single definition.

-Creates: EventBridge Rule + Lambda + IAM permissions
+Creates: EventBridge Scheduler + Lambda + IAM permissions

 });